ethan-hurst/powerplatformbible/content/posts/{15-07-2021-creating-type-safe-entity-javascript-files.md

 This is how I'm playing with testing this out.
 The obvious caveat is that with a bundled files, that makes them very difficult to debug.
 Scott has figured out a neat little way to get around this using a program called Fiddler.

-I'll refer you to Scott's tutorials for how you can configure Fiddler ;)
+First we need to download Fiddler Classic (Link in Reference Material Section)

 ## TBC